NRG to buy Edison Mission Energy assets for $2.64 billion

-LOS ANGELES Power company NRG Energy Inc (NRG.N) said on Friday it would pay $2.64 billion (1.63 billion pounds) to acquire the assets of bankrupt unregulated power producer Edison Mission Energy, adding nearly 8,000 megawatts of coal, gas and wind generation to its business.
+LOS ANGELES Power company NRG Energy Inc (NRG.N) said on Friday it would pay $2.64 billion to acquire the assets of bankrupt unregulated power producer Edison Mission Energy, adding nearly 8,000 megawatts of coal, gas and wind generation to its business.

 NRG's stock closed up 4.8 percent at $29.30 following the announcement.
 It reached $30.17 earlier in the session, its highest level since 2008.